International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 |Standardized Test||Minimum Score Requirement|

-Note that exceptions to minimum score requirements for graduate programs may be made upon recommendation of the graduate program director within the student’s major department and with approval from the Vice Provost of Graduate Studies.
-Monmouth also requires a student’s academic profile to meet regular standards for admission.
+Note that exceptions may be made for graduate programs upon the recommendation of the graduate program director within the student’s major department and with approval from the Provost's Office.
+Students must also meet regular standards for admission.

 Monmouth University will also accept international students who meet Monmouth’s regular standards for admission and who have successfully completed any of the following programs with our ESL School Partners in lieu of the TOEFL or other English proficiency exam.